Vision-At-SEECS/Leaf-Disease-Detection-And-Segmentation/README.md

-# Leaf Disease Classificaton and Segmentation
+# Leaf Disease Classification and Segmentation

 ## Table of Contents
 1. [Classification](#classification)